Like every student, Lisa is unique. Her needs, interests, and talents are distinctively hers.

 À-la-carte coursework, first-year college coursework, and associate’s degree programs in accredited online and hybrid models give students the opportunity to master competencies in ways that have meaning for them.

-Watch this video to learn more about how the college pathway works.
+Watch this video to learn more about how the college journey works.

-Flexible learning pathways allow students to tailor their learning needs while earning the competencies and credits towards high school graduation, a professional credential, or even an associate’s degree.
+Flexible learning options allow students to tailor their learning needs while earning the competencies and credits towards high school graduation, a professional credential, or even an associate’s degree.

 The beauty?
 It’s on their terms.

-Learn more about flexible learning pathways in a customized learning model and make a choice that fits your learning needs.
+Learn more about flexible learning in a customized model at an open house and make a choice that fits your learning needs.